Tortar/DynamicSampling.jl/README.md

 # DynamicSampling.jl

-This package implements efficient samplers which can be used to sample from (weighted) indices while being able to remove and add elements from the sampler in constant time.
+This package implements efficient samplers which can be used to sample from (weighted) indices while being able to remove, add and sample elements from the sampler in constant time.

 # Example